articles

 It Would Be Easy For My Chinese Ex-Husband To Get Away With Murder And He Knows This

-Him: “An Austrian court has no use in my case, how often do I have to tell you this, we are in China”
+Him: “An Austrian court has no use in my case.
+How often do I have to tell you this?
+We are in China.”

 Him: “Even if they gave me a death sentence?
 Can they run to China and enforce it?
 Or can the army come here and catch me?”